Tawera Kerr-Barlow

 Tawera Narada James Kerr-Barlow (born 15 August 1990) is an Australian-born New Zealand rugby union rugby player.
 His regular playing position is scrum-half.
-He plays for La Rochelle in the Top 14.
+He plays for Stade Français in the Top 14.

 Kerr-Barlow represented New Zealand under 20 in the 2010 IRB Junior World Championship.
 He is a key member of 2015 Rugby World Cup winning team.

 Career

 Kerr-Barlow began his professional rugby career in 2009 when he made his debut for Waikato at 18 years old.
 Kerr-Barlow was eventually signed to the Chiefs, making his debut for them in 2011 and became a regular starter for both teams.

 Kerr-Barlow was first selected for the All Blacks to go on the end-of-year tour in 2012.
 Kerr-Barlow made his international debut in a 51-22 win over Scotland, replacing veteran Piri Weepu in his 69th test with 19 minutes to go.
 Kerr-Barlow also came off the bench to replace Aaron Smith in a win against Italy the following week.
 Kerr-Barlow cemented his spot as a regular back-up for Smith off the bench in 2013, replacing Smith off the bench eleven times that year.
 Kerr-Barlow also earned his first test start in 2013, starting against Japan on the end of year tour.
 Kerr-Barlow was subbed off with 12 minutes left and the All Blacks went on to win 54-6.

 After coming on as a replacement, he scored his first two international tries in the quarter-final victory against France, which New Zealand won by 62-13.
 This marked a remarkable return from injury to play in the Rugby World Cup 2015.
 Kerr-Barlow's injury trouble in 2014 and 2015 was covered by the likes of Andy Ellis and Brad Weber before the World Cup started.
 The double that Kerr-Barlow scored against France were his only international tries in his career.